HRS4R and GEP

 Interim assessment:

-Switch towards strengthened procedure:
+Switch towards a strengthened procedure:

 Implementation 2018-2020: